-Our ability to timely provide products to our distributors and their customers, and services to our distributors, depends on the integrity of our information technology system, which we are in the process of upgrading, including the reliability of software and services supplied by our vendors.
-We are implementing an Oracle enterprise-wide technology solution, a scalable and stable open architecture platform, to enhance our and our distributors' efficiency and productivity.
+Our ability to timely provide products to our distributors and their customers, and services to our distributors, depends on the integrity of our information technology system, which has now been upgraded to a full ERP Oracle platform, including the reliability of software and services supplied by our vendors.
+We have implemented an Oracle enterprise-wide technology solution with its scalable and stable open architecture platform, to enhance our and our distributors' efficiency and productivity.
 In addition, we are upgrading our internet-based marketing and distributor services platform, MyHerbalife.com.